suryavengadesan/lc/lc.md

 ## Dynamic Programming

-Run House robber twice on 1 to n-1 and 2 to n
+- Run House robber twice on the following intervals
+    - 1 to n-1 and 2 to n
-- Forward till the second to last
-- Back till the second from the first
-- Return the mox of those two arrays
+- Return the maximum robbed over both intervals
+- This ensures that the first and last houses which are touching aren't robbed, which also ensuring that the max value is still calculated for cases when the first house and second to last house are robbed or when the second and the last house are robbed.
+    - x1, x2, x3, x4, x5 -> (x1 and x4), (x2 and x5), but not (x1 and x5)

 Time: O(n)
 Space: O(n)